If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 by Ben of ReevesRoam.com

 Backpacking in Southeast Asia is for many people the ‘classic’ sabbatical or gap-year itinerary.

 It has a lot going for it.
 Great food, warm weather, cheap prices and an exotic culture.
 The routes around Southeast Asia are so well worn now, that they are also generally very safe, and easy to navigate.

 We set off in April 2018 for 3 months exploring a continent that we had never visited before.

-For our last month we were in Vietnam, starting in Ho Chi Minh city in the south, before travelling up the coast.
+For our last month we were in Vietnam, starting in Ho Chi Minh City in the south, before travelling up the coast.
 We learned to dive in Nha Trang, experienced the ancient architecture at Hoi An and Hue before making our way into the countryside of Tam Coc and Cat Ba Island.
-We finished up with a fe days in Hanoi before heading home.
+We finished up with a few days in Hanoi before heading home.